 When does the sun come?

 Can't you see I'm sinking deeply into the snow?
+And I carry my heart open,

 all doors widely open,